inquiron/devops-tech-test/README.md

 ### Docker & Kubernetes

 This project requires you to use Docker and have a local Kubernetes cluster.
 We recommend you use [Docker Desktop](https://www.docker.com/products/docker-desktop/), but there are other tools you can use if you wish.
-We will be using Docker Desktop and Kubernetes that ships with it to review your changes.
+We will be using Docker Desktop and Kubernetes that ships with it to review your changes, but if you are going to use other tooling please provide the steps you took to setup including an extensions, plugins or tooling you use.

 ### Setup